 Pet-friendly: Yes, dogs are allowed on a lead.

-Parking: Please take public transport to help limit congestion.
+Parking: Please take public transport or walk to help limit congestion.

 Recommended tour: Walking tour of ancient Rome or this incredibly fun Vespa tour.

 Specialties: Traditional Christmas pandoro and freshly baked panettone.

 Where to stay: Hotel Martis Palace is a highly-rated hotel near Piazza Navona.

 For a convenient Roman Christmas experience, stay in the Rione VI Parione district, just steps away from Piazza Navona.